Oregon Cryonics

 Phase II: Reconstruction of memories using very advanced Future Technology

 Viability refers to the ability of living cells to recover spontaneously.
-This could never happen in cryonics because viability is always lost long before the final cooling takes place.
-Viability might eventually be important in suspended animation, but viability is completely secondary in cryonics.
-Instead, structural preservation is the only goal.
-Structural quality must never be sacrificed simply in order to maintain viability of some cells further into the procedure.
+This could never happen in brain preservation because viability is always lost very early in the process.
+Viability might eventually be important in suspended animation, but structural preservation is our only goal.
 For example, irreversible chemical preservation techniques are desirable because they result in better final structural preservation, even though viability is lost sooner.

 Toxicity is when chemicals injure or kill a living organism.
 We use formaldehyde chemical fixation, which immediately halts all biological activity.
 It is, by definition, toxic, but that label is meaningless in the context of attempting to preserve structure rather than viability.